 Supporting people to remain independent in their homes

-We have a number of services available to support and enable older and more vulnerable members of our community to remain independent and able to maintain their tenancies.
+We understand that people can be vulnerable at any age.
+If you are struggling, we have a number of services available to support you to remain independent and able to maintain your home.

 Tenancy Sustainability Service

-We have a Tenancy Support Service to help some of our more vulnerable tenants who may need extra help and support to help them live independently in their home.
-Maybe you’re a first time tenant who’s finding it difficult to manage your tenancy or maybe you have been in your home a while but are struggling to manage with day to day things due to a disability, health related issue or drug or alcohol abuse.
+We have a Tenancy Sustainability Service to help some of our tenants who may need extra help and support to help them live independently in their home.
+Maybe you’re a first-time tenant who’s finding it difficult to manage your tenancy or maybe you have been in your home a while but are struggling to manage with day-to-day things due to a disability, health related issue or drug or alcohol abuse.

 Here are some of things the service can help you with: